 You should also avoid very hard foods, such as ice cubes, popcorn kernels, and hard candy.
 This damages your tooth enamel by causing it to chip or crack.

 Always remember that you need to protect your tooth enamel so it can protect you.
-Take care of it and the rest of your teeth by brushing twice daily using a fluoride toothpaste.
+Take care of it and the rest of your teeth by brushing twice daily using fluoride toothpaste.
 Floss at least once daily and use a quality oral rinse to disinfect and prevent oral health problems.
-Also see your dentist twice yearly for preventive care and treatment.
+Also, see your dentist twice yearly for preventive care and treatment.